 At the northern end of Ka’anapali Beach is popular Black Rock Beach.

 Black Rock is popular for two reasons; green sea turtles and cliff diving.

 This was another one of the most amazing experiences we had in Hawaii with kids.
 Giant sea turtle after giant sea turtle gracefully swam beside us unperturbed by our presence and others around us.

-And the great thing is, it’s easy access into the water direct from the beach with your kids – no boat tours needed here!
+And the great thing is, it’s easy to access the water directly from the beach with your kids – no boat tours are needed here!

 Also, every evening a cliff diver lights the torches along the cliffs and dives off in a re-enactment of a feat by Maui’s much-loved King Kahikili.

 Nakalele Blowhole is one of the cool places to see in Hawaii with kids and can squirt water up to 100 feet high.

 We had an impromptu science lesson here with our kids talking about how blow holes work, and then watching it in action.